isradeleon/coraline/README.md

 ## Documentation

 Currently working to improve the [documentation](https://socialiteui.com).
-You'll find the documentation inside the website folder.
+You'll find the documentation inside the website folder in this repository.
 The docs are generated using [Nunjucks](https://github.com/mozilla/nunjucks) and saved to **../socialiteui-docs/**.

 ## License